wandb/docs/docs/guides/tables/visualize-tables.md

 :::info
 W&B Tables posses the following behaviors:
-1. **stateless in an artifact context**: any table logged alongside an artifact version will reset to its default state after you close the browser window
+1. **Stateless in an artifact context**: any table logged alongside an artifact version will reset to its default state after you close the browser window
-2. **stateful in a workspace or report context**: any changes you make to a table in a single run workspace, multi-run project workspace, or Report will persist.
+2. **Stateful in a workspace or report context**: any changes you make to a table in a single run workspace, multi-run project workspace, or Report will persist.

 For information on how to save your current W&B Table view, see [Save your view](#save-your-view).
 :::